Updated on: 3/6/2019

 Liability in Car Crashes Involving DUI

-When a person is injured in a collision with a driver who is under the influence of alcohol or drugs, one of the most important legal issues that needs to be sorted out is the police investigation into the collision.
+When a person is injured in a drunk driving accident, one of the most important legal issues that needs to be sorted out is the police investigation into the collision.
 This process can be difficult for victims and their loved ones as it can take time for the police to get statements from witnesses and collect evidence.

 Once the investigation is complete, the legal liability and responsibility will have been established.
 This makes it easier to pursue a claim against the at-fault driver and his or her insurance company, as it would be difficult for an insurance adjuster to deny liability if their insured has been arrested for causing the collision and being under the influence of alcohol or drugs.